 Am I really doing this?
 I don’t want to do this.
 I would much rather let the NFL Season pass into the night with its fast-food-sub parity and dozens of babbling talking heads, low on grey matter, yet high on decibels.
 I would much rather turn my attention to a considerably more likeable Chicago sports figure, and current leader in the race for NBA MVP.
-I would much rather hang an active beehive from my left ear lobe.
+I would much rather hang a shaken beehive from my left ear lobe.

 However, this morning I turned on the radio and caught myself listening to the haughty and self-important Mark Schlereth, prattling on as he does – like the motivational speaker at the National Reacharound Convention.
 But more about him below.